AI is no longer an experiment, the question is no longer "if"

 - Identify the 3 most time-consuming, repetitive processes in your business.

-- Calculate what they cost you in hours/euros.
+- Calculate what they cost you in hours and money.